 Backorders involve processing sales that do not have enough stock on hand to be fulfilled.
 In this case, new stock is ordered from your suppliers to complete the order.
 Backordering is only available for products which have an assigned supplier.

-NOTE: If your sales process is set to automatic fulfilment, backordered items will NOT trigger the fulfilment process automatically.
+NOTE: If your sales process is set to automatic fulfillment, backordered items will NOT trigger the fulfillment process automatically.
 Sale orders must be manually authorised once the backordered items have been received.

 Table of Contents